-During 2007, the Company began to build a collocation facility in the eastern U.S. to host the LivePerson and Consumer services.
-During 2010, the Company began to build additional collocation facilities in Europe to host the LivePerson and Consumer services.
-Through December 31, 2011, the Company spent approximately \$21,350 for servers, network components and related hardware and software.
-This amount is included in "Assets - Property and equipment, net" on our December 31, 2011 balance sheet.
-Though the Company expects to incur additional costs in 2012 related to the continued build-out of our collocation facilities and similar backup facilities to support disaster recovery capabilities in the U.S. and U.K., its total capital expenditures are not currently expected to exceed \$10,000 in 2012.
-The Company anticipates that our current cash and cash equivalents and cash from operations will be sufficient to complete the build-out.
+Through December 31, 2012, the Company has spent approximately \$26,000 related to the build-out and expansion of its co-location facilities in the U.S. and Europe to host the LivePerson and Consumer services.
+This amount is included in "Assets - Property and equipment, net" on the Company's December 31, 2012 balance sheet.
+Though the Company expects to incur additional costs in 2013 related to the continued expansion our co-location facilities and office build-outs to support its growth, its total capital expenditures are not currently expected to exceed \$12,000 in 2013.
+The Company anticipates that its current cash and cash equivalents and cash from operations will be sufficient to fund its capital requirements.